Difference-in-Differences (Canonical 2×2)

 Plain language: In the absence of treatment, the treated and control groups would have experienced the same change in the outcome over time.
 Note: they do not need the same level of the outcome, just the same trend.

-where is the potential outcome without treatment, indexes pre/post, and indicates treatment status.
+where is the potential outcome without treatment for unit at time , and indicates treatment group membership.

 Assumption 2: No Anticipation